iAMSagar44/paper-mentor-ai/data-loader/README.md

 # Indexing Documents to a Vector Store with Azure Document Intelligence and Spring AI

 ## Overview
 This application uses Azure Document Intelligence to analyze documents and index the data into a vector store using Spring AI.
+It then uses a generative AI model to extract keywords, create a summary from the first two pages of the document and store them in a table.

 ## Dependencies
 The following key dependencies are used in this project: